-A material loss, cancellation, reduction, or delay in purchases by one or more of our largest customers could harm our business
+• A material loss, cancellation, reduction, or delay in purchases by one or more of our largest customers could harm our business

-Net sales to our five largest customers represented approximately 38 percent of our 2011 net sales from continuing operations.
+Net sales to our five largest customers represented approximately 36 percent of our 2012 net sales.
 We expect that customer concentration will continue for the foreseeable future.
 Our dependence on sales from a relatively small number of customers makes our relationship with each of these customers important to our business.
 We cannot assure that we will be able to retain our largest customers.
 Some of our customers may in the future shift their purchases of products to our competitors.
 The loss of one or more of our largest customers, any material reduction or delay in sales to these customers, our inability to successfully develop relationships with additional customers, or our inability to execute on pricing actions could have a material adverse effect on our financial position, results of operations and cash flows.

-• Our newly acquired Lochinvar business' growth could stall or our stated synergies could fail to materialize resulting in lower than expected accretion from the acquisition
+Our Lochinvar branded sales' growth could stall resulting in lower than expected sales and earnings from the acquisition

-The compound annual growth rate of Lochinvar's revenues has been eight percent over the past five years, largely due to the transition in the boiler industry from lower efficiency, non-condensing boilers to higher efficiency, condensing boilers and Lochinvar is a leading residential and commercial condensing boiler company.
-In 2003, approximately five percent of the boilers sold in the U.S. were condensing boilers and by 2010, the percentage had grown to approximately 25 percent.
-We expect the transition to continue, which would result in greater than ten percent growth in Lochinvar's sales in 2012 and greater than eight percent growth in Lochinvar sales for the foreseeable future after 2012.
-If the transition to higher efficiency, condensing boilers stalls as a result of lower energy costs, another recession occurs or our competitors' technologies surpassing Lochinvar's, our growth rate could be lower than expected.
-In addition, we have stated that we expect to achieve synergies from the Lochinvar acquisition of \$10 to \$15 million in the next several years.
-If our growth rate slows or our synergies fail to materialize, our stated accretion from the Lochinvar acquisition in 2012 of \$.40 to \$.50 per share could be materially impacted.
+The compound annual growth rate of Lochinvar's revenues has been nine percent over the past five years, largely due to the transition in the boiler industry from lower efficiency, non-condensing boilers to higher efficiency, condensing boilers and Lochinvar is a brand leader in residential and commercial condensing boilers.
+In 2003, approximately five percent of the boilers sold in the U.S. were condensing boilers and by 2011, the percentage had grown to approximately 30 percent.
+We expect the transition to continue, which would result in approximately ten percent growth in Lochinvar branded sales in 2013 and for the foreseeable future after 2013.
+If the transition to higher efficiency, condensing boilers stalls as a result of lower energy costs, another recession occurs or our competitors' technologies surpass our technology, our growth rate could be lower than expected.

-• Because we participate in markets that are highly competitive, our revenues could decline as we respond to competition
+Because we participate in markets that are highly competitive, our revenues could decline as we respond to competition